Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

 In this case, the disintegration map is not weakly continuous at $y=1$.
 In fact, consider a sequence $(y_n)_n$ in $Y$ such that $y_n \longrightarrow y=1$.
 Note that

 Then, at the limit $y_n \longrightarrow 1$, we have

 Therefore, $f$ is not weakly continuous at $y=1$.
-Furthermore, note that $\nu(\{1\}) = \frac{1}{2}$.
-This example also shows that we cannot consider a weak continuity at almost every point when $\nu$ is not absolutely continuous with respect to the volume measure on $Y$. \end{example}
+Furthermore, note that $\nu(\{1\}) = \frac{1}{2}$ and $\nu$ is not absolutely continuous with respect to $\lambda$.
+However, considering $Y=[0, 1)$ and guaranteeing the absolute continuity of $\nu$, we can obtain a good approximation $\mathcal{K}$ in which $f$ is weakly continuous. \end{example}

 \

 We can actually ask for some additional hypotheses so that the disintegration map is weakly continuous.
 One possibility is to take $\pi$ as a bijective and continuous map.

 \